 The following emergency services numbers can be dialed free of charge from both fixed-line or mobile phones:

 Note that the closest hospital to the Bread&Net venue is the American University of Beirut Medical Center (also known as American University Hospital, or AUH).

-There are many participants who have undertaken considerable personal risk to be present in this space, as well as many participants who may not wish to have knowledge of their presence to be made public.
+There are many participants who have undertaken considerable personal risk to be present in this space.
+There are also many participants who may wish not to have knowledge of their presence made public.